-Gav Duffy has been working in the industry for over 10 years.
+Gav Duffy has been working in the industry for over ten years.
 With his rich experience (having secured a sync deal for Coca-Cola in the past) and passion, dating all the way back from him being a little kid, the creative continues to grow.
-Now, not only is Duffy developing in music but also in management, publishing, and even production.
+In addition to songwriting, he also runs the Music & Arts PR agency Raised by Wolves.
 We catch up with Gav to discuss sync deals, ways songwriters can improve their craft and his opinion on how digital technology is continuously helping creatives.

 I’ve worked in the music industry for over ten years now, in many different roles.
 In addition to songwriting, I have experience with music PR, management, publishing, and production.
 I’ve always been attracted to artists and songwriters who take control of their own careers and learn the business side of music too.
 In regards to writing, I have been lucky enough to work with major and independent companies such as Polydor Records and A&G Publishing.
 I wrote my first song at the age of twelve and haven’t stopped since!